Azure/bicep-registry-modules/avm/res/key-vault/vault/README.md

 ### Parameter: `privateEndpoints.service`

-Required.
+Optional.
 The service (sub-) type to deploy the private endpoint for.
 For example "vault" or "blob".

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `privateEndpoints.subnetResourceId`